|

 We use a wet cap called electroencephalography (EEG).
 This cap has small sponges and wires that we soak in warm water.
 To the right are videos of our lab staff applying the net to previous participants.

-Our lab staff is trained to apply EEG nets to afro-textured hair of varying lengths, styles, and textures.
+Our lab staff is trained to apply EEG nets on all hair types of varying lengths, styles, and textures.
 If you have additional questions about our process, please ask in the form below! |

 |